-Exotic animal ownership requires not only a willingness to care for unusual animals, but an understanding of the laws that restrict what kind of wildlife is allowed in particular states.
+Exotic animal ownership requires not only a willingness to care for unusual animals, but an understanding of the laws that regulate wildlife in particular states.

-Laws vary widely across the country, but all are shaped with the intent of protecting public health and safety—both human and non-human—from animals considered to be inherently dangerous.
+Laws vary widely across the country, but all are designed with the intent to protect public health and safety from animals considered to be inherently dangerous.

 Some states have exceptions or require owners to obtain permits for particular animals, while a handful of states have no specific requirements for owning wild animals as pets.
 Many states are clear about the penalties for illegally owning exotic pets, which can range from fees to criminal charges.

-Because the patchwork regulation of exotic animals is left to states, some organizations, including The Humane Society of the United States, advocate for federal, standardized legislation that would ban owning large cats, bears, primates, and large dangerous snakes as pets.
+Because the regulation of exotic animals is left to states, some organizations, including The Humane Society of the United States, advocate for federal, standardized legislation that would ban owning large cats, bears, primates, and large poisonous snakes as pets.

-Read on to see what pets are banned in your home state, as well as across the nation.
+Read on to see which pets are banned in your home state, as well as across the nation.

-In Alabama, the following species are banned: the mongoose, jackrabbit, moose, deer, elk, fox, walking catfish, piranha, raccoons from outside of the state, wild rabbits or hare, coyote, skunk and wild turkey, among others.
-Alabama also explicitly prohibits the release of any turkey, wild or tame, as well as nutria (a species of large, aquatic rodent).
-Residents cannot own any protected wild bird or animal, except by written permission of a designated employee of the Department of Conservation and Natural Resources authorized to issue such permits.
+Alabama has a long list of banned species: the mongoose, jackrabbit, moose, deer, elk, fox, walking catfish, piranha, raccoons from outside of the state, wild rabbits or hare, coyote, skunk, and wild turkey, among others.
+Alabama also explicitly prohibits the release of any turkey (wild or tame) or nutria (a species of large, aquatic rodent).
+Residents cannot own any protected wild bird or animal, except with written permission from a designated employee of the Department of Conservation and Natural Resources.

 3/ Mas3cf // Wikimedia Commons

 Alaska is one of many states that regulate exotic animal ownership through permits.
 Bears, monkeys, wolves, and live game animals are banned.
 Alaska will not issue permits for the “capture, possession, import, or export of any game animal” for use as a pet.
-But some animals can be owned as pets, like reindeer, llamas and one-humped camels (dromedaries) as long as they aren’t released into the wild.
-Some species, however, can be temporarily released for the purpose of hunting or falcon training.
+But some animals can be owned as pets, like reindeer, llamas, and one-humped camels (dromedaries), as long as they aren’t released into the wild.
+Some species can be temporarily released for the purpose of hunting or falcon training.

 4/ Tambako The Jaguar // Flickr

-Banned Pets: Jaguars, canines, felines (excluding domestic), alligators, crocodiles, cobras, vipers
+- Banned pets: jaguars, non-domestic canines, non-domestic felines, alligators, crocodiles, cobras, vipers

-Banned Pets: Lion, tiger, bear, 6 or more bobcats, rabbits, quail, ape, baboon, macaque
+- Banned pets: lion, tiger, bear, six or more bobcats, rabbits, quail, ape, baboon, macaque

 If you own six or more bobcats, you’re out of luck in Arkansas.
-The specific amount of that species, as well as lions, tigers, bears, rabbits, quails, apes, baboons and macaques are prohibited.
+That specific amount of bobcats is prohibited, as are any lions, tigers, bears, rabbits, quails, apes, baboons, and macaques.
 Under certain conditions, however, wolves are allowed.
-People can legally own large carnivores only if they had the animal on or before the date the regulation went into effect—and even then, they must meet other requirements, including annually securing a permit for personal possession.
+People can legally own large carnivores only if they had the animal on or before the date the regulation went into effect—and even then, they must meet other requirements, including securing an annual permit for personal possession.

 6/ Marieke IJsendoorn-Kuijpers // Flickr

 Colorado law notes that there is “growing interest in the private possession of live wildlife” but also “considerable confusion over the laws regarding such private possession.”
 The state generally bans owning any species of wildlife native to Colorado, as well as exotic animals.
 There are some exceptions, however.
-You can own up to six live native reptiles or amphibians as pets except for specifically banned species, and falcons, hawks, and eagles are allowed for falconry purposes.
+You can own up to six live native reptiles or amphibians as pets, except for specifically banned species.
+Falcons, hawks, and eagles are allowed for falconry purposes.

 8/ William Warby // Flickr

-Connecticut considers the following animals to be dangerous and as such, are prohibited: the lion, leopard, cheetah, jaguar, ocelot, jaguarundi cat, puma, lynx, bobcat, wolf, coyote and any species of bear.
-Those who are found in violation of the law face a fine of up to $100 for each offense.
+Connecticut considers the following animals to be dangerous and, as such, prohibited: the lion, leopard, cheetah, jaguar, ocelot, jaguarundi cat, puma, lynx, bobcat, wolf, coyote, and any species of bear.
+Those found in violation of the law face a fine of up to $100 for each offense.